scikit-image/scikit-image/.github/ISSUE_TEMPLATE.md

 ## Description

-(Note: for guidance on how to use `scikit-image`, please post on https://forum.image.sc/tag/scikit-image)
+(Note: for guidance on how to use `scikit-image`, please post instead on https://forum.image.sc/tag/scikit-image)

 ## Way to reproduce
 ```python